duthied/Free-Friendika/doc/themes.md

 Now you can use the variant on your system.
 But remember once the theme.php or the config.php you have to readd your variant to them.

-*More of less the same procedure works for the vier theme.*
+*More or less the same procedure works for the vier theme.*

 ### Inheritation